BMW 3 Series: Seventh generation (G20/G21/G28; 2018)

 The BMW 3 Series (G20) was unveiled at the 2018 Paris Motor Show on 2 October 2018.
 The official images of the vehicle were revealed a day prior to its unveiling.
 The seventh generation of the 3 Series is also offered as a station wagon.
 The more powerful M3 and M3 Competition variants were delivered globally starting in 2021.
 The G20 is the first 3 Series generation to bring an M3 Touring to market.
 Since 2022, it gained a battery electric version exclusive for the Chinese market as the i3, sharing its powertrain with the globally marketed i4.
 A facelift was revealed in May 2022, and launched in select markets in November 2022, for the 2023 model year.

-Eighth generation (G50/G51/NA0; 2026)

-The eighth generation of the BMW 3 Series lineup consists of internationally available ICE (internal combustion engine) and BEV (battery electric) versions - the G50 and NA0 respectively.
-Prototypes of both models have been spotted testing.
-In addition, the i3 (NA0) has been officially teased during the launch of the BMW iX3 (NA5), which also revealed that it will be launched some time during early 2026.
-The G50 is rumored to receive a touring bodystyle (G51), while the NA0 is rumored to receive a China-exclusive long-wheelbase variant (NA8).
-Performance-oriented M3 models for both ICE and BEV versions have been rumored, with the BEV version (ZA0) spied testing.

-Both models follow the iX3 (NA5) as one of the first "Neue Klasse" models in BMW's lineup, embracing a radical and retro design makeover, a new interior layout and all-new driving technology.